defoe-code/CDCS_Text_Mining_Lab/README.md

 For running TDM defoe querie in [Cirrus](https://cirrus.readthedocs.io/en/master/), we have to start a spark cluster, and once the cluster is running, then we can submit the defoe queries to such cluster.

-We have divided the defoe queries performed in TDM in two Rounds: Round 1 and Round 2.
+We have divided the defoe queries performed in the **CDCS TDM Lab** in two Rounds: **Round 1** and **Round 2**.
 Each Round has a different set of studies.

-Cirrus do not have spark installed - so we need to install it in our $HOME directory.
-And later, we have to
+Following we have a summary of the set of instructions needed to replicate this work.

 # 1. Spark installation steps